 1. immediately refer the case to the appropriate agency pursuant to the requirements of M.G.L. c.
 19C, § 4 and 118 CMR 4.05 to ensure immediate action is taken to end the emergency situation; and

-4.04: continued

 2. subsequently refer the report for investigation, if appropriate.

-(b) The designated investigator shall conduct and complete an initial response within 24 hours of the investigating agency's receipt of the report of the existence of an emergency and shall submit an Initial Response form as required by 118 CMR 5.02(3)(a)1: Requirements of Initial Response.
+(b) The designated investigator shall conduct and complete an initial response within 24 hours of the investigating agency's receipt of the report of the existence of an emergency and shall submit an Initial Response form as required by 118 CMR 5.02 (4)(a)1: Requirements of Initial Response.